topwebsite4you/spy-store-3/README.md

 Home top banners are advertizing campagn with group "home-ads" (3 in a row)

-Black "about" menu in header - id is "header-bottom-menu"
+Black "about" menu in header - id is "main-header"